wikimedia/wpt-reporter/README.md

 </pre>

 ### JSON
-The JSON reporter is a nice way to just check metrics for a run.
+The JSON reporter is good to use to check metrics for a run.
 Use it like this:

 <pre>
 wpt-reporter --reporter json --webPageTestKey MY_SECRET_KEY https://www.wikipedia.org/